Thurston Moore to headline London's Grand Day Out 2021

 — Rockaway Beach (@rockaway_fest) May 27, 2021

-Also on offer will be a late-night aftershow, a selection of street food, karaoke, vinyl and quizzes.
+Also on offer will be a late-night aftershow, a selection of street food, karaoke, vinyl and quizzes – tickets are available now from here.

 The announcement comes after Thurston Moore released a surprise album of 10 abstract and ambient instrumental pieces, ‘Screen Time’, back in February.
 His latest studio album, ‘By The Fire’, came out last September and featured Moore’s former Sonic Youth bandmate Steve Shelley and My Bloody Valentine’s Debbie Googe.